design-automation/gs-json/README.md

 # gs-JSON

-gs-JSON is a general file format for modelling with geometry and semantics.
-The geometry includes both polygonal and spline based geometry.
-Semantics can be added to any geometric entity or collection of entities.
+gs-JSON is a spatial modelling file format that integrates geometry and semantics.
+Geometry includes both polygonal and spline based geometry.
+Semantics consists of key-value pairs linked to entities in the model in two ways:
+1. by specifying *attributes* linked to geometric entities at specific topological levels, and/or
+1. by specifying *properties* linked to collections of geometric entities.

+These two approaches (attributes and properties) to adding semantics to a model are based on existing approaches in specific domains.
+Attributes are similar to the way sematics are specified in existing geospatial file formats such as geojson.
+However, in gs-JSON, the concept of attributes have been further generalised, allowing them to be added to topological levels that are implicit within the geometry.
+Properties are similar to the way semantics are specified in existing product modelling file formats such as the various STEP formats.
+Geometric entities can be groups into collections, and possible organised into part-whole hierarchies, with properties being specified for each level of the hierarchy.
+However, gs-JSON is domain agnostic and therefore does not specify any domain-specific semantics.

 # Geometry
 Geometric entities are interconnected into a topological hierarchy.